joshleaves/advent-rs/NOTES_2016.md

 ## Day 07: Internet Protocol Version 7

-Some iterators are annoying, but sometimes, like when calculating whethere there is an interesection of two sets, it's great to not generate the whole intersection and just peek at the first element.
+Some iterators are annoying, but sometimes, like when calculating whether there is an intersection of two sets, it's great to not generate the whole intersection and just peek at the first element.

 ## Day 08: Two-Factor Authentication